Levi-Ackman/Reb_ICML2025/Reviewer XcRP.md

 Across all datasets and metrics, TeCh demonstrates clear and consistent improvements over both Leddam and TimeXer, further supporting the effectiveness of TeCh.

-We kindly refer the reviewer to the revised manuscript for more details.
+*We kindly refer the reviewer to the revised manuscript for more details.*

 ### W.3 Different Hyperparameters across Datasets.

 Thank you for bringing this up.
 Using dataset-specific hyperparameters is ***a common and well-established practice*** in deep learning, including prior MedTS work (e.g., Medformer *[7]*, COMET *[8]*).
-The MedTS datasets differ greatly in temporal sampling rate and channel interaction structure, so choosing the appropriate tokenization variant per dataset is necessary for practical deployment.
-Thereby, in our experiments, we search over these hyperparameters to identify ***the most suitable inductive bias*** for each dataset.
+The use of dataset-specific hyperparameters, particularly in the number of encoder layers for the temporal ($M$) and channel ($N$) branches, is a deliberate design choice that reflects the Adaptive Dual Tokenization strategy in the TeCh framework.
+1. Justification: MedTS datasets are highly heterogeneous.
+Some datasets exhibit stronger temporal dependencies (favoring a larger $M$) while others are governed by stronger channel dependencies (favoring a larger $N$).
+2. Adaptability: The TeCh framework is designed to adaptively capture Temporal dependencies, Channel dependencies, or both, by tuning the tokenization strategy and the number of layers in each branch.

+This flexibility allows our model to achieve superior performance across diverse biological signals.
+For example, Ablation Studies (*Table 4*) show that Temporal tokenization excels on TDBrain, while Channel tokenization excels on PTB.
+The optimal hyperparameter setting is thus a direct result of this necessary adaptation to the intrinsic patterns of each dataset.

 ### W.4 Visualization and Interpretation of the Core Token.